paritytech/parity-scale-codec/README.md

 The `HasCompact` trait, if implemented, tells that the corresponding type is a compact encode-able type.

+### EncodeLike

+The `EncodeLike` trait needs to be implemented for each type manually.
+When using derive, it is done automatically for you.
+Basically the trait gives you the opportunity to accept multiple types to a function that all encode to the same representation.

 ## Usage Examples

 Following are some examples to demonstrate usage of the codec.